Imperial Crypt: History

-As part of the jubilee celebrating his 60 years on the throne in 1908, Emperor Franz Joseph had architect Cajo Perisic build another mausoleum chamber and a chapel to the east of Franz II and Ferdinand's vaults.
+As part of the jubilee celebrating his 60 years on the throne in 1908, Emperor Franz Joseph I had architect Cajo Perisic build another mausoleum chamber and a chapel to the east of Franz II and Ferdinand's vaults.
 At the same time, new annexes for visitors were created on either side of the church.

 By 1960 it was obvious from the deteriorating condition of the tombs that the environment of changing heat and humidity needed to be controlled if the historic sarcophagi were to survive for future generations.
 The New Vault, north of the Tuscan, Ferdinand's and the Franz Joseph Vault, was built by architect Karl Schwanzer, with metal doors by sculptor Rudolf Hoflehner.
 It added about 20% to the space of the crypt, and was used as part of a massive rearrangement of the tombs in the vaults.

 The original small vault had held, besides the tombs of the two founders, those of a dozen children and had been called the Angel's Vault.
 Those were moved to open niches newly made in the front wall of the Leopold Vault.
-Selected tombs from various other vaults were moved to the New Vault and grouped in themes such as Bishops, the direct ancestors of the last reigning emperor, and the immediate family of Archduke Charles the victor of Aspern.
+Selected tombs from various other vaults were moved to the New Vault and grouped in themes such as Bishops, the direct ancestors of the last reigning emperor, and the immediate family of Archduke Charles, Duke of Teschen, the victor of Aspern.

 Thirty seven other tombs, of some minors and minor members of the ruling family, were walled-up into four piers created in the Ferdinand Vault.
 Thus about half of all the tombs were moved out of the original vaults to more orderly places as part of that great reorganization.

 In 2003 another project made the crypt accessible to disabled visitors, and opened previously unused doors so that the visitor route no longer requires the 100% backtracking that was necessary before.
 The entire crypt was also air conditioned to prevent deterioration of the tombs.

 Funeral Entrance Ritual

 The Chapel has a long cherished burial ceremony that goes back at least 200 years.
 After a royal member has died, the body is taken to the Chapel.
 A funeral official knocks on the chapel doors.
-The chapel monks ask who is there from the opposite side of the closed door.
+The chapel friars ask who is there from the opposite side of the closed door.
 The official says that it is the body of Emperor/Empress, or Prince/Princess so and so.
-The monk replies that he knows of no such person.
+The friar replies that he knows of no such person.
 This dialogue continues two or three times with further knocking.
 Finally the funeral official says that the person who died is a 'poor sinner'.
-When hearing this, the chapel monks open the doors and allows the coffin to be taken inside.
+When hearing this, the chapel friars open the doors and allows the coffin to be taken inside.